datolya/rustify-your-projects/_includes/article.md

 uv venv --python <version>
 ```

-Now let's assume we're starting fresh.
+Now, let's start fresh.

 Assume we're working from scratch.
-We know the packages our project needs but don't care about their exact version.
+We know the instruments needed for our project but don't care about their exact version tag.
-It shouldn't take significant research time to understand how different packages currently work together - let `uv`
+It shouldn't take significant human research time to understand the way different packages work together - let `uv`
-figure out dependencies and install the latest compatible versions!
+shuffle combinations in the background, figure out which dependencies will hold together, and install those pre-computed
+versions!

-To do that, we produce a `requirements.in` file.
+To do that, we're going to produce a `requirements.in` file.
 Let's go with a few notorious heavy hitters that normally take ages and drain a lot of computation in Poetry:
 ```
 pyspark